Cumulative Layout Shift: Why CLS is Important for SEO and How to Improve It?

 If your site gets jumpy or loads haphazardly, it may persuade your visitors to leave or look somewhere else.
 A high CLS score can cause serious usability issues in your website.
 This includes tapping or clicking on the wrong option.
 For instance, you might end up clicking on sign up, while clicking sign in, as both the buttons are closer.

+A jumpy site can also make you leave a site early out of frustration, or you may miss out on other features or elements of the website due to this shift in elements.
 The major problem arises when you try to access a website on a smartphone.
 Viewing on a small device poses more challenges as even a small shift can make a great impact on the user experience.

 Another thing, Google ranks a website as per its page performance.
 Meaning, that if you provide a better user experience, they will spend more time on your site.
 This will eventually push your page on the SERP ladder.
+On the other hand, if your website doesn’t meet the Core Web Vitals standard, your site may be penalized.
+The logic is simple- Google or any search engine wouldn’t suggest pages to their users that don’t perform well.

 The reason behind High Cumulative Layout Shift in Websites